 - Measuring Container

 Now, you are ready to start making your succulent soil mix.
 You can start by making the following measurements: 1 part of perlite or pumice, 2 parts of coarse sand, 3 parts of potting soil.
 The “part” is simply any unit you will use to measure each ingredient.
 It is a generic unit being applied to all ingredients in the mix.
 In other words, you only need one measuring container for all the ingredients–be it a cup, a bowl, your hand, or anything else.

 Now that you have measured all the ingredients in the right ratio, you just need to pour them in the mixing container.
 Again, you can use any container here as long as it is big enough to accommodate all the ingredients.
 You can then mix the ingredients with a trowel or with your bare hand.
 The important thing here is to mix all the ingredients thoroughly.
-And that’s it.
+And that’s it!
 You have the perfect succulent soil mix ready!
 With or without perlite, but certainly not straight perlite :).
 Happy growing!

-Adding too much perlite in the soil may not be good for succulents especially for the bigger ones.
+A: Adding too much perlite in the soil may not be good for succulents especially for the bigger ones.
 This is because makes the soil easy to crush.
 In the long run, it will not provide root foundation to the plant.
 A good amount of perlite though could certainly help the soil become fast-draining and provide better aeration.

-Can I mix perlite with potting soil?
+Q: Can I mix perlite with potting soil?

-Yes.
+A: Yes, you can.
 As mentioned, perlite helps provide drainage and prevents the soil from compacting.
 This will result in a fast-draining soil mix that is perfect for all succulent plants.

-Is perlite a Styrofoam?
+Q: Is perlite a Styrofoam?

-Does perlite hold water?
+Q: Does perlite hold water?

-Perlite does hold water but it also drains water.
+A: Perlite does hold water but it also drains water.
 This makes this material good for succulents.
 These plants don’t like too much water.
 So adding perlite is a great addition to the succulent soil mix.